Japanese art: Calligraphy and painting

-Muromachi art
+Muromachi period

 During the Muromachi period (1338–1573), also called the Ashikaga period, a profound change took place in Japanese culture.
 The Ashikaga clan took control of the shogunate and moved its headquarters back to Kyoto, to the Muromachi district of the city.
 With the return of government to the capital, the popularizing trends of the Kamakura period came to an end, and cultural expression took on a more aristocratic, elitist character.
 Zen Buddhism, the Ch'an sect traditionally thought to have been founded in China in the 6th century, was introduced for a second time into Japan and took root.